3dvision2017/Rep3D/index.md

 Our pipeline robustly projects found repetitions into 3D it rejects outliers and noise and only accepts valid repetitions.
 As proposed we were able to successfully integrate the existing tools and use their output to augment the point cloud with information on repeated structures.

-Concerning further work we suggest to improve the REP4 tool both, in speed and in image handling because its output depends on the camera rotation which leads to problems in detecting and fusing related repetitions.
+Concerning further work we suggest to improve the REP tool both, in speed and in image handling because its output depends on the camera rotation which leads to problems in detecting and fusing related repetitions.
 Further work could also be done by trying to densify the point cloud.
 Since the repetitions cells are now available one could copy the points included in one cell to neighboring cells.